 Revenues from product sales are recorded at the net sales price (transaction price), which includes estimates of variable consideration for which reserves are established and which result from Medicaid rebates, governmental chargebacks including Public Health Services chargebacks, prompt pay discounts, co-pay assistance and distribution fees.
 These reserves are based on the amounts earned or to be claimed on the related sales and are classified as reductions of accounts receivable (if no payments are required of us) or a current liability (if a payment is required of us).
-These reserves are based on estimates of the amounts earned or to be claimed on the related sales.
 Our estimates take into consideration current contractual and statutory requirements.
-The amount of variable consideration that is included in the transaction price may be constrained, and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
+The amount of variable consideration included in the transaction price may be constrained and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
 Actual amounts of consideration ultimately received or paid may differ from our estimates.
-If actual results in the future vary from our estimates, we will adjust these estimates, which would affect net product revenue and earnings in the period such variances become known.
-Net product revenues for EXONDYS 51 for the three months ended March 31, 2019 increased by \$22.4 million compared with the three months ended March 31, 2018.
-The increase primarily reflects increasing demand for EXONDYS 51 in the U.S.
+If actual results in the future vary from our estimates, we will adjust these estimates, which would affect net product revenue and net loss in the period such variances become known.
+Net product revenues for EXONDYS 51 for the three and six months ended June 30, 2019 increased by \$21.1 million and \$43.5 million compared with the three and six months ended June 30, 2018, respectively.
+These increases primarily reflect increasing demand for EXONDYS 51 in the U.S.